 - The University of Jamestown is located just a few blocks away from the church.
 The United Presbyterian Church has a long history of supporting the University.
 A number of current professors and students of UJ are members of our church.
 Also we have members of our choir, ably directed by David Morlock, associated with UJ.

 - We are grateful to the Presbytery for their support of the PCUSA Dream grant of $10,000.00.
 The DREAM grant, now called our HERRB (Hospitality, Education, Relationship and Recognition Building) project addresses two issues: Anti-Human Trafficking and Hospitality and Relationship Building with Immigrants, Refugees, and University of Jamestown (UJ) International Students in the community.
 We have accomplished the goal of getting the different agencies and other people involved in Anti- Human trafficking working together.
 On a regular basis we host meetings that involve community members.
 In regards to the hospitality and relationship building piece of the HERRB project came to be after a specific request for tutoring of Immigrants and refugees needing help with English as a second language.
 We offer tutoring for young children and ESL for adults.

 - At UPC there are various community groups which regularly meet including Alcoholics Anonymous.
-The church also supplies an office for a Christian counselor who provides services for individuals and families in our community.

 - We are blessed with three Ruling Elders who preach in other congregations when needed; Steve Reed, Bill Weispfenning and Sylvia Pringle.